Network resilience: Phase transitions in biological networks

-The resilience in genetic circuits against stochastic noises mainly relies on the underlying connections between molecules, forming a complex genetic network that contains multiple nested feedback loops.
-For example, on induction of cell differentiation, the nested feedback loops prevent the established phenotypes to be reversed even in the presence of significant fluctuations \cite{acar2005enhancement}.
-Two positive feedback loops are involved, one is mediated by the cytoplasmic signal transducer Gal3p to generate bistability in cell differentiation, while the parallel loop mediated by the galactose transporter Gal2p increases the expression difference between the two states, enhancing the induced cell differentiation state.
-Another example is the circadian oscillation, which is generated by the negative regulation exerted by a protein on the expression of its own gene \cite{young2001time}.
-The intercellular coupling could increase its resilience with respect to molecular noise \cite{gonze2006circadian}.
-In addition, the cooperativity in repression discussed in Sec. \ref{BioSecBistabilityGener} coupled with transcriptional delay could enhance biological system's resilience \cite{gonze2006circadian, gupta2013transcriptional}.
-Transcriptional delay is another intrinsic property of genetic circuits resulting from the sequential nature of protein synthesis and the time that transcription factors take to move to their target promoters \cite{josic2011stochastic, li2009effects}.
-Gupta et al. \cite{gupta2013transcriptional} find that increasing delay dramatically increases the mean residence times near stable states, and therefore stabilizes bistable gene networks.
+The resilience of genetic circuits to stochastic noise relies mainly on the underlying connections between molecules.
+These connections create a complex genetic network that contains multiple nested feedback loops.
+For example, upon induction of cell differentiation, nested feedback loops prevent the established phenotypes from being reversed even in the presence of significant fluctuations \cite{acar2005enhancement}.
+Two positive feedback loops are involved.
+One is mediated by the cytoplasmic signal transducer Gal3p, which generates bistability in cell differentiation.
+Moreover, the parallel loop mediated by the galactose transporter Gal2p increases the difference in expression between the two states, enhancing the induced cell differentiation state.
+Another example is the circadian oscillation generated by the negative regulation exerted by a protein on the expression of its own gene \cite{young2001time}.
+Intercellular coupling can increase the resilience of this regulation to molecular noise \cite{gonze2006circadian}.
+In addition, the cooperativity in repression discussed in Section \ref{BioSecBistabilityGener}, coupled with transcriptional delay, can enhance biological systems' resilience \cite{gonze2006circadian, gupta2013transcriptional}.
+Transcriptional delay is another intrinsic property of genetic circuits; it results from the sequential nature of protein synthesis and the time required for transcription factors to move to their target promoters \cite{josic2011stochastic, li2009effects}.
+Gupta et al. \cite{gupta2013transcriptional} found that additional delay significantly increases the mean residence times of systems in states that are close to stable and that it stabilizes bistable gene networks.